andrebask/thesis/10 - chapter5.md

 ## A demonstrative instance of the transformation in Java
 As a first preliminary step, I ported the C# code in [@StackHack2005] to Java, to study the feasibility of the technique on the JVM.
 The code represents a single instance of the transformation for a simple fibonacci function, and implements some support functions and data structures.
 Given that the global transformation fragments the original source in many function calls, I produced four versions of the transformed code, to compare the performance of different type of calls:

-1. The first one uses nested static classes to implement the continuation frames of the function to be run,
+1. The first one uses nested static classes to implement the continuation frames of the function to be run:

 ```
     class fib_frame0 extends Frame {